-Get on the path to results today.
-With Gomez & Palumbo, LLC, your immigration special
+Get on the path to results with Gomez & Palumbo, your immigration specialists!

 Attorney Tania M. Martinez is a partner at Gomez & Palumbo, LLC and a seasoned attorney with more than ten years of experience zealously advocating for the advancement of rights for the immigrant community.
 As the daughter of Italian immigrants, Tania understands first-hand the impact the immigration system plays in ensuring family unity.
 Tania concentrates her practice on family law immigration issues and deportation defense before the Executive Office for Immigration Review, the Board of Immigration Appeals, U.S. Citizenship and Immigration Services, and the National Visa Center.